 Ghee is prepared from butter, meaning ghee is a more refined dairy product than butter, which is why ghee is also known as clarified butter.

 But there are some definite differences between ghee and butter.

 Organic Ghee is a lactose-free product, but butter is not free of lactose.
-Lactose causes allergy for lactose intolerants, and ghee is completely free of lactose, hence for lactose intolerant ghee is a better option.
-There is a chance of bloating and stomach upset after butter consumption, but with ghee, there is hardly any risk of lactose intolerance or good sensitivity.
+Lactose causes allergy for lactose intolerants, and ghee is entirely free of lactose; hence, ghee is a better option for lactose intolerants.

-In terms of smoking point, ghee offers 482-485° Fahrenheit, which is higher than the butter (320° Fahrenheit).In terms of safe cooking, ghee is a better cooking oil than butter because of the higher smoking point.
+In terms of smoking point, ghee offers a 485° Fahrenheit smoke point higher than butter (320° Fahrenheit).
+If we are concerned about safe cooking, ghee is a better cooking oil than butter because of the higher smoking point.
 Butter offers 350 degrees Fahrenheit smoke point, which is why if you use ghee instead of butter, it will be a better choice.

-Butter offers salted or unsalted taste with a milky aroma.
+Butter offers a salted or unsalted taste with a milky aroma.
 But grass-fed ghee does not have any taste.
-It is of a blunt taste, but when ghee gets added to food, it works as the taste enhancer of the dish.
+It is of a neutral taste, but when ghee gets added to food, it works as the taste enhancer of the dish.
 It is more convenient to use ghee than butter for its shelf-friendliness.

 If you compare ghee vs butter, ghee has another point of advantage.
 If you use ghee instead of butter, you will enjoy better storage friendliness of the ghee butter.
 Under proper storage conditions, you can store ghee in your kitchen for 18 months from its manufacturing date without refrigeration support, but for butter, you cannot store it that long.

 How to use ghee instead of butter is no rocket science.
 You can use it simply as you use butter.
 But there is a little BUT.
 You must use the best quality grass-fed ghee, only maintaining moderation in intake quantity.